(212) 861-9797

 RENEE B. Google

-In order to achieve optimum results, your surgeon may use several special techniques, including:
+To achieve the best possible outcome, your surgeon may use several specialized techniques, including:

 Intraocular Gases